Haydenettes: Coaches

-The Haydenettes are coached by Saga Krantz and assistant coach Lee Chandler.
+The Haydenettes are coached by Saga Krantz and assistant coaches Ashley Tomich and Lee Chandler.

 Saga Krantz

 A resident of Boston, Saga Krantz has been head coach for the Haydenettes since 2005.
 From 2000 to 2004, Krantz was director of Helsingin Taitoluisteluklubi (HTK) in Helsinki, Finland.
 Under Krantz's coaching, the HTK senior team Rockettes won World silver, Finnish National gold and silver medals and the junior team Team Fintastic won Finnish National gold medal.
-Saga Krantz was also recognized as the 2008 PSA Synchronized Coach of the Year.
+Saga Krantz was also recognized as the 2008 Professional Skating Association (PSA) Synchronized Skating Coach of the Year and was inducted into the PSA Coaches Hall of Fame in 2023.
 Krantz speaks Finnish, English, and Swedish.

 Practice

-The Haydenettes practice for about 8.5 hours on ice per week during the school year, with an average for the year of 10 hours per week.
-Additionally, the Haydenettes hold at least two off-ice practices per week.
-Prior to a competition, the team practice time is increased to 12 hours per week.
+The Haydenettes practice for about 10 hours on ice per week during the school year, with an average practice length for the year of 16 hours per week.
+Additionally, the Haydenettes hold at least three off-ice practices per week.
+Prior to a competition, the team practice time is increased to 18 hours per week.